-NHVRC MODEL PROFILES Parent-Child Assistance Program Parent-Child Assistance Program (PCAP)'s primary goals are to help mothers with alcohol and drug use disorders: achieve and maintain recovery from substance abuse, build healthy family lives, and prevent the births of subsequent alcohol- or drug-exposed infants.
-The PCAP model is based on relational theory, motivational interviewing, and harm reduction principles to build trusting relationships with mothers, help participants identify goals and take incremental steps to meet them, connect families with comprehensive community services, and enhance maternal confidence.
+NHVRC MODEL PROFILES

+Parent-Child Assistance Program

+Parent-Child Assistance Program (PCAP)'s primary goals are to help mothers with alcohol and drug use disorders achieve and maintain recovery, build healthy family lives, and prevent the births of subsequent alcohol- or drug-exposed infants.
+The PCAP model is based on relational theory, motivational interviewing, and harm reduction principles to build trusting relationships with mothers, help participants identify goals and take incremental steps to meet them, connect families with comprehensive community services, and enhance maternal self-efficacy.

 What is the model's approach to providing home visiting services?

 Home visits take place twice per month, with a higher frequency during times of family need.
 Services are provided for a duration of 3 years.
 Families may enroll until the child is 12 months old, but PCAP recommends families initiate services prenatally.

-PCAP's target population includes the following: Families with a history of substance abuse or in need of treatment ✓ Low-income families Expectant mothers Mothers ineffectively engaged with service providers Who is implementing the model?
+PCAP's service population includes the following:

+Families with a history of substance use or in need of treatment